aacitelli/ArenaDesign/README.md

 ##### High Priority

-- Make line endpoints latch onto the nearest intersection (this will make it look amazing) - Lots of work has been done with this, but I'm almost finished
-- Make it possible to delete lines (probably by right-clicking on them, that seems the most intuitive)
+- Make it possible to delete lines (probably by right-clicking on them; that seems the most intuitive)
 - Add the ability to add other structures instead of just walls (Bases, Energizers, Trussle, Pillars, and that's about it)

 ##### Relatively Low Priority